 Studying at degree-level is likely to be very different from your previous experience of learning and teaching.
 You will be expected to think, discuss and engage critically with the subject and find things out for yourself.
 We will enable you to make this transition to a new style of learning, and the way that you are assessed during your studies will help you develop the essential skills you need to make a success of your time at Birmingham.

-You’ll be assessed in a variety of ways and these may be different with each module that you take.
-You will be assessed through coursework which may take the form of essays, group and individual presentations, laboratory-based work (depending on your chosen degree) and formal exams.
 At the beginning of each module, you will be given information on how and when you will be assessed for that particular module.
 Each module has an assessed task attached to it, largely assignments.
 You can submit your work in written English or BSL.

 During your first year you will undergo a formal ‘transition’ review to see how you are getting on and if there are particular areas where you need support.
 This is in addition to the personal tutor who is based in your school or department and can help with any academic issues you encounter.